Also known as the Eight Wastes and the Eight Deadly Wastes and the eight forms of waste.

 Variants include the Seven Wastes.

-In a Lean culture, waste is anything that doesn’t add value from the customer’s perspective.
-It includes activities that consume resources, add cost to the product or service but contribute zero value to the customer and therefore should be eliminated.
-Waste Analysis is one of the core principles of Lean thinking that involves identifying, quantifying, eliminating and preventing waste.
+Within a Lean culture, waste is anything that doesn’t add value from the customer’s perspective.
+It includes activities that consume resources, increase the cost of products or services but contribute zero value to the customer, and therefore should be eliminated.
+Waste Analysis is one of the core principles of Lean thinking that involves the identification, quantification, elimination, and prevention of waste.
 It is also one of the easiest ways an organization can improve its operations.

 Many Lean concepts and tools focus on continually identifying and eliminating waste.
-In fact, one of the main objectives of Lean is to remove all forms of waste from the value stream.
-Much of the focus in Lean and Kaizen is on the identification and the removal of waste, and this waste may exist in the value stream, process or facility.
-For most companies, it is safe to stay focused on the elimination of waste in the early years of the Lean journey.
+In fact, a primary objective of Lean and Kaizen methodologies is the complete removal of all forms of waste from the value stream, process or facility.
+For the majority of organizations, a focus on waste elimination in the early stages of the Lean journey proves to be a recommended strategy.

 Unnecessary Transportation

-Unnecessary transportation is the unnecessary movement of products, materials, supplies or information from one place to another.
+Unnecessary transportation is the unnecessary movement of products, materials, supplies or information from one location to another.
 While a product is being transported, it is not being worked on and no value is being added to it.
 Moving things costs money, causes production and delivery delays, and may include the risk of loss or damage.
-Many companies now require their suppliers to be close in order to eliminate transportation costs.
+Many companies now require their suppliers to be close to eliminate unnecessary transportation costs.

 Examples